Section 2: The Parts of Medicare

 At that point, you’ll reach the coverage gap, formerly known as the “donut hole.”

-When you reach that spending level, which is called the catastrophic coverage limit, your drug costs will drop significantly and you’ll pay no more than 5 percent of the cost of each of your drugs for the rest of the year.
+Starting in 2024, when you reach that spending level, which is called the catastrophic coverage limit, you no longer have to pay any out-of-pocket costs for covered drugs for the rest of the year.

 People who take few prescription drugs may remain in the deductible stage or move to the initial coverage stage each year.
 People who take several medications or expensive drugs may move into the coverage gap or catastrophic coverage stage.